huggingface/blog/audio-datasets.md

  }
 ```

+The `cast_column` method makes it trivial to upsample or downsample audio datasets as you require.

 ### 2. Pre-Processing Function

-One of the hardest aspects of working with audio datasets is preparing the data into the right format for the model.
+One of the most challenging aspects of working with audio datasets is preparing the data in the right format for the
-Using 🤗 Dataset's [`map`](https://huggingface.co/docs/datasets/v2.6.1/en/process#map) method, we can write a function
+model.
+Using 🤗 Datasets' [`map`](https://huggingface.co/docs/datasets/v2.6.1/en/process#map) method, we can write a
-to pre-process a single sample of the dataset, and then handily apply it to every sample without any code changes.
+function to pre-process a single sample of the dataset, and then handily apply it to every sample without any code
+changes.

 First, let's load a processor object from 🤗 Transformers.
-This processor will take care of pre-processing the audio
+This processor pre-processes the audio
-inputs and tokenising the text.
+inputs and tokenises the target text.
 The `AutoProcessor` class is used to load a pre-trained processor
 from a given model checkpoint.
 In the example, we load the processor from OpenAI's [Whisper medium.en](https://huggingface.co/openai/whisper-medium.en)
 checkpoint, but you can change this to any model identifier on the Hugging Face Hub: